-Getting to know your vaginal discharge makes it that much easier to spot when something’s not quite right… you just have to know what’s normal for your body, and what is worrisome.
+Getting to know your vaginal discharge makes it that much easier to spot when something’s not quite right.
+You just have to know what’s normal for your body – and when you should your GP .

 Here is how your vaginal discharge changes throughout each phase of the menstrual cycle, and how to spot healthy vs. unhealthy discharge.